-Up here (Seattle), it’s been finals month, and my life has been filled with phrases like “hermaneutic” and the “progressive nodding into the post-modern.”
-Thus, I haven’t actually seen any new movies in a long time.
+In Seattle, it’s been finals month, and my life has been filled with phrases like “hermaneutic” and the “progressive nodding into the post-modern.”
+So I haven’t actually seen any new movies in a long time.
 However, I am deeply excited about the summer movie season and have decided to write my first impressions of the upcoming slew of consumer juggernauts.
 Each film will get either a yay or a nay.

 Spiderman 3/Shrek 3: Heavy Nay

 Yes, they are already out, but they still get my ire.
 In Hollywood, the third film in a series is almost always the most bloated.
 Even a true trilogy, like the Lord of the Rings, ends a most meandering and overstuffed film.
 This is because everyone gets greedy, power-drunk, and haphazard and we get a Spiderman film with an emo Peter Parker, and a Shrek film filled with ogre poop and vomit jokes.
 Good times.

 The Internet buzz has been bananas on this one.
 Director Judd Apatow’s first film, The 40-year old Virgin, was the rarest of hybrids: hilarious sex-comedy and romance that worked equally well in both genres.
 Expect actor Seth Rogen to explode after this one.

 Pirates of the Caribbean: At World’s End: Nay

 I don’t get this franchise.
 It’s based on a animatronic ride and features equally animatronic acting.
 What’s so appealing about Johnny Depp’s queeny pirate pantomime?
 Also, this movie is three hours long!
 See, the third film is always bloated.